julienetie/bonita/docs/structured-generation.md

 - File-system Generation: Create a file-system representation of the site
 - Structured Generation: Create a schema that each article and path component adheres to

-Structured generation allows you to define a schema for article metadata so that unstructured articles ccan be structured when built.
+Structured generation allows you to define a schema for article metadata so that unstructured articles can be organized when created.
 This is ideal for creating blogs and other generative site structures.

 ### Structured site formation